 Flese flese lieberflüsse (“Flow, flow beloved rivers”)

 The blending of natural imagery and celestial references, such as rivers and nebulae, enhances the song’s sense of timelessness.
 As with much of Perry’s work, her words lean toward impressionism, using phonetic invention to evoke mood over concrete meaning.
-The dulcimer solo in “Lieberflüsse” further connects the track to the medieval influences of Idylls, adding a cross-cultural dimension to its sound.
+Both the use of language and the unexpected dulcimer solo in “Lieberflüsse” connect the track to the medieval influences of Idylls, as well as adding a cross-cultural dimension to its sound.

 “Last Classic” – Memory and Melancholy